Upcoming Events and Free Programs at the Thousand Oaks and Newbury Park Branch Libraries

 Wednesdays & Thursdays • 3:00 – 5:00 pm • GRB Community Room

-Struggling with challenging school assignments?
-Our volunteers are here to help!
-For students in kindergarten through 8th grade.
+Struggling with school assignments?
+Our friendly volunteers are here to help students in kindergarten through 8th grade succeed!
 September 2025 – May 2026, closed on all CVUSD holidays & breaks.
-No session February 12 and 16.
+No sessions Wednesday, May 27, or Thursday, May 28.

 Dog Days